appium/appium/docs/en/contributing-to-appium/developers-overview.md

 belong on [discuss.appium.io](https://discuss.appium.io).
 The GitHub issue tracker is for bug reports and feature requests only.

+### Agile Development Workflow

+The Appium team runs development according to a very lightweight version of SCRUM.
+Every two weeks we begin a new "sprint", or a period of time in which we have decided what we want to accomplish.
+Anyone familiar with the Appium codebase is welcome to attend our sprint planning and participate as a SCRUM team member for that sprint.
+No long-term commitments required!
+During the sprint, we update each other with daily progress in the `#standup` room in our [Appium Slack Group](https://appium.slack.com) (there are no real-time daily standups).
+At the end of the sprint, to celebrate our accomplishments and reflect on how things went, we hold a "retrospective", which might result in a list of things we can try differently or do better next time around.

+Ultimately, the goal is to time an Appium release at the end of each sprint, so every two weeks.
+We're not quite there, but hopefully we will be soon.

+Current meeting times:
+* Sprint Planning: every other Monday from 10:00 AM - 10:45 AM (Pacific Time)
+* Sprint Retrospective: every other _other_ Friday from 1:00 PM - 1:30 PM (Pacific Time)

+We hold meetings using [Zoom](https://zoom.us) video chat.

+If you are interested in participating a sprint, ping `@jlipps` or `@isaac` in the Appium Slack Group, or DM `@jlipps` on Twitter, and we'll share how to join the video chat for the next sprint.

 ### Architecture

 Appium is primarily a collection of [node.js](http://nodejs.org) packages that